-This response consists of a releasing hormone that is transported via axons in the pituitary gland and stimulates synthesis and secretion of hormones.
+This response consists of a releasing hormone that is transported via the hypothalamic-hypophyseal portal venous system to the anterior pituitary gland and stimulates synthesis and secretion of hypophyseal hormones.
 In the case of the HPA axis, the responsible hormone is corticotropin-releasing hormone (CRH).

-At rest, the secretion of CRH occurs in a pulsatile manner at a frequency of roughly 7-10 per days and follows a circadian rhythm with the highest levels in early morning and, else, in cases of stress reaction.
+At rest, the secretion of CRH occurs in a pulsatile manner and follows a circadian rhythm with the highest levels in early morning and during stress.

 Role of the Pituitary Gland

-The latter determines the hyperpigmentation frequently observed at insufficiency of the adrenal cortex (Addison’s disease) since more POMC-peptides and, thus, also more MSH is secreted at elevated ACTH-production.
-The liberation of ACTH follows the pulsatile pattern of CRH, an increase of cortisol in the blood occurs only a few minutes after the secretion of ACTH.
+The latter determines the hyperpigmentation frequently observed at insufficiency of the adrenal cortex (Addison’s disease) since more POMC-peptides (and thus more MSH) is secreted at elevated ACTH-production.
+The liberation of ACTH follows the pulsatile pattern of CRH and an increase of cortisol in the blood occurs only a few minutes after the secretion of ACTH.

 Role of the Adrenal Cortex

-The adrenal gland as an endocrine gland is a paired organ which lies within the kidney capsule and directly abuts on the kidney.
+The adrenal gland is a paired purely endocrine organ which lies within the kidney capsule and directly abuts the kidney.
 While the adrenal medulla is regulated by the sympathetic nervous system and is responsible for the release of catecholamines into the blood, so-called steroid hormones are produced in the adrenal cortex.

-Concerning their biosynthesis, steroid hormones all originate from cholesterol and run through similar steps of synthesis.
-Histologically, the adrenal cortex has three different layers which mirror the production locations of different steroid hormones:
+Concerning their biosynthesis, steroid hormones originate from cholesterol and run through similar steps of synthesis.
+Histologically, the adrenal cortex has three different layers which mirror the locations of production of different steroid hormones: